elasticdog/hello-sinatra/README.md

     $ bundle install
     $ ruby my_app.rb

 That will launch the app using WEBrick at [http://localhost.com:4567/](), so open up a browser and bask in all the "Hello world!" glory.
-You can press `Ctrl-C` to shut things down and get back to the command line.
+You can press `Ctrl-C` back in the terminal to shut things down and get back to the command prompt.

 To run the included tests: